-We've collected together some of the top Fitbit accessories to inject a bit more pizazz into your Fitbit life.
+We've pieced together some of the best accessories, straps and jewellery to inject a bit more pizazz into your Fitbit life.
 Read on for our top picks.

 Fitbit Blaze accessories